 - Please eat and drink normally.
 If you have to modify your meals, we will tell you beforehand.
 Although we would advise you to make sure that you are well hydrated before and after your scan. - It is sometimes necessary to give you a special drink of contrast which outlines the areas of interest.
-The drink is given on your arrival, after completing a health questionnaire and will usually take 1 hour to drink. - It also may be necessary to see your organs and vessels more clearly.
+The drink is given on arrival after completing a health questionnaire and will usually take 1 hour to drink. - It may also be necessary to see your organs and vessels more clearly.
 To do this we may have to give you an injection of contrast agent.
-The radiographer will do this via a cannula in the back of your hand or arm. - When you arrive, a radiographer will take you into the scan room and explain all about the procedure. - You will not need to fully undress for the procedure.
-We will ask you to undress in the area being scanned, and we will ensure we maintain your dignity and modesty. - You can usually go to the toilet as normal.
-However, sometimes we ask you not to empty your bladder prior to your scan.
-If this is the case, we will tell you when you arrive. - If you take regular pain relief, please bring this medication with you in case there are any delays in the department. - Please let the radiographer know if there is any possibility that you may be pregnant.
+The radiographer will do this via a cannula in the back of the hand or the arm. - When you arrive a radiographer will take you into the scan room and explain all about the procedure. - You will not need to fully undress for the procedure.
+We will simply separate your clothes over the area we are scanning, or give you a gown to maintain your modesty. - You can usually go to the toilet as normal.
+However, sometimes we ask you not to empty your bladder whilst in the department.
+If this is the case we will tell you when you arrive. - If you take regular pain relief, please bring this medication with you in case there are delays in the department. - Please let the radiographer know if there is any possibility that you may be pregnant.